feored/d2mapseed/README.md

 This tool reads the map seed from a .d2s single-player file or writes a map seed in hex format into a .d2s file (as well as a valid new checksum).

 Find a map with a good LK or Durance of Hate layout and save it for later use.

-Alternatively, since this script can also be useful for testing if you are modifying your .d2s files manually with a hex editor, as it can generate a new file size and checksum in the header.
+Alternatively, this script can also be useful for testing if you are modifying your .d2s files manually with a hex editor, as it can insert a new valid file size value and checksum in the header.

 ### Usage